High-Dimensional Regression with Binary Coefficients. Estimating Squared Error and a Phase Transition: Introduction

-In order to obtain estimates of the squared error for the problem $\Phi_{2}$ we use a novel second moment method, which we now describe in high level terms.
-We begin with the following model which we call Pure Noise model, in which it is assumed that $\beta^{*}=0$ and thus $Y$ is simply a vector of i.i.d. zero mean Gaussian random variables with variance $\sigma^{2}$.
-For every value $t>0$ we consider $Z_{t}$ to be the number of solutions $\beta$ such that $\|Y-X\beta\|_{\infty}\le t$, where $\|x\|_{\infty}=\max_{i}|x_{i}|$ is the max norm.
-It turns out that while $\|\cdot\|_\infty$ norm is easier to deal with, it provides sufficiently accurate estimates for the $\|\cdot\|_2$ norm that we care about.
-We compute the expected value of $Z_{t}$ and find a critical value $t^{*}$ such that for $t<t^*$ this expectation converges to zero.
-This provides a lower bound on the value of the optimization problem using the Markov inequality.
-We then consider the second moment of $Z_{t}$.
-In the naive form the second moment method would succeed if for $t>t^*$, $\E{Z_t^2}$ was close to $(\E{Z_t})^2$, as in this case the Paley-Zigmund inequality would give $\pr(Z_t\ge 1)\ge (\E{Z_t})^2/\E{Z_t^2}\approx 1$ and thus $t^*$ is the true value of the optimization problem under $\|\cdot\|_\infty$ norm.
-Unfortunately, the naive second moment estimation fails due to fluctuations of $Y$ which alone is enough to create a substantial gap between the two moments of $Z_t$.
-Instead, we consider the conditional first and second moment of $Z_{t}$, where the conditioning is done on $Y$.
-The conditional second moment involves computing large deviations estimates on a sequence of coupled bi-variate normal random variables, where the correlation corresponds to the overlaps of pairs $\beta_{1}$ and $\beta_{2}$ contributing to the second moment.
-A fairly detailed analysis of this large deviation estimate is obtained to arrive at the estimation of the ratio $\E{Z_{t}^{2}|Y}/\left(\E{Z_{t}|Y}\right)^{2}$.
-We then essentially use the conditional version of the Paley-Zigmund inequality $\pr(Z_{t}\ge t|Y)\ge \left(\E{Z_{t}|Y}\right)^{2}/\E{Z_{t}^{2}|Y}$ to obtain the lower bound on $\pr(Z_{t}\ge t)$ after unconditioning on $Y$ and this leads to an upper bound on $Z_{t}$.
-The application of the conditional second method requires some ``sacrifice'' of the constant factor multipliers.
+We consider an appropriate conditioning to make the second moment method work.
+We notice that the fluctuations of $Y$ alone are enough to create a substantial gap between the two moments of $Z_t$.
+For this reason, we consider the conditional first and second moment of $Z_{t}$, where the conditioning is done on $Y$.
+The conditional second moment involves computing large deviations estimates on a sequence of coupled bi-variate normal random variables.
+A fairly detailed analysis of this large deviation estimate is obtained to arrive at the estimation of the ratio $\E{Z_{t}|Y}^{2}/\E{Z_{t}^{2}|Y}$.
+We then employ the conditional version of the Paley-Zigmund inequality $\pr(Z_{t}\ge 1|Y)\ge \E{Z_{t}|Y}^{2}/\E{Z_{t}^{2}|Y}$ to obtain the lower bound $\pr(Z_{t}\ge 1) \geq \E {\E{Z_{t}|Y}^{2}/\E{Z_{t}^{2}|Y}} $ where expectation is taken over $Y$.
+Using the estimation on the lower bound we show that $t^*$, the first moment estimate, serves also as an upper bound for $\min_{\beta} \|Y-X\beta\|_{\infty}$, up to certain multiplicative constant factors.